mle86/csv-parser/README.md

   multi-line field values will cause an error.
   This option causes
-  the **--skip** and **--limit** options to count records instead of lines.
+  the **--skip** and **--limit** options to count records instead of lines, which means that you cannot use **--skip** anymore to skip over malformed input lines when using the **-b** option.
 * **-s** *N*, **--skip** *N*
   Skip the first *N* input lines.
   In modes **-n** and **-a**,